How to watch In the Heights, the biggest movie of the summer, at home

 This certainly isn't the first time the actor has made a movie appearance.
 You've likely already caught him in films such as A Star is Born, Monsters and Men, and Honest Thief, among others.
 However, theater fanatics will instantly recognize him from Hamilton, Lin Manuel-Miranda's behemoth hit that brought him to the forefront of the Broadway scene.

-Excited to star in a role that spotlights an ethnic community, Anthony tells The New York Times (opens in new tab): "We need movies that are telling real and honest stories in a raw way that are hard for people to watch.
+Excited to star in a role that spotlights an ethnic community, Anthony tells The New York Times: "We need movies that are telling real and honest stories in a raw way that are hard for people to watch.
 But also, like, we need to feel happy.
 There’s also joy.
 That’s like a thing that exists.”

-But the lead who's grabbing headlines for his "irresistibly likable, instantly star-making performance," according to Roger Ebert (opens in new tab), almost didn't get the role.
-Reports Variety (opens in new tab), Ramos had already booked another gig that conflicted with In the Heights, but director Jon Chu made it happen.
+But the lead who's grabbing headlines for his "irresistibly likable, instantly star-making performance," according to Roger Ebert, almost didn't get the role.
+Reports Variety, Ramos had already booked another gig that conflicted with In the Heights, but director Jon Chu made it happen.
 He apparently texted the 29-year-old actor: "Hold.
 Let me get the suits to move.”
 Luckily for all of us, they did!

 We don't know where you'll be on June 10th, but we'll be uptown.

-Before her time at Future, Danielle was the editor of Time Out New York Kids and a news editor at Elite Daily.
-Her work has also appeared in Domino, Chowhound, amNewYork and Newsday, among other outlets.
+Before her time at Future, Danielle was the editor of Time Out New York Kids, where she got to experience the best of the city from the point of view of its littlest residents.
+Before that, she was a news editor at Elite Daily.
+Her work has also appeared in Domino, Chowhound, and amNewYork, to name a few.